kovrichard/catalyst/README.md

 It also sets various SEO-related tags in the root [`layout.tsx`](src/app/layout.tsx) file.
 Modify and extend these tags to fit your application's needs.

 If you don't set the `FRONTEND_URL` environment variable, it defaults to `http://localhost:3000`.

+## Payments

+The Catalyst starter kit uses Stripe for payment processing.
+The [`/api/stripe`](src/app/api/stripe/route.ts) endpoint is used to receive webhook events from Stripe.
+To enable this endpoint, set the `STRIPE_SECRET_KEY` and `STRIPE_WEBHOOK_SECRET` environment variables in the `.env` file.

+In Stripe, set the webhook URL to `https://your-app-url/api/stripe`.

+Configure the [endpoint](src/app/api/stripe/route.ts?plain=1#23) to listen for the events you need.
+To to this, extend the logic of the `switch` statement with the cases for the events you want to handle.

 ## Logging